finbourne/lusid-sdk-csharp-preview/sdk/docs/CounterpartiesApi.md

 # **ListCreditSupportAnnexes**
 > ResourceListOfGetCreditSupportAnnexResponse ListCreditSupportAnnexes (DateTimeOffset? asAt = null)

-[EXPERIMENTAL] ListCreditSupportAnnexes: List the set of Credit Support Annexes
+[EARLY ACCESS] ListCreditSupportAnnexes: List the set of Credit Support Annexes

 List the set of Credit Support Annexes at the specified AsAt date/time